 Asclepias tuberosa is a drought-tolerant perennial with bright orange flowers that bloom in mid summer, attracting hummingbirds and butterflies.
 The foliage is a food source for Monarch and Queen butterfly larvae.

-Butterfly Weed is tough and long-lived once it is established, but it doesn't like to be transplanted.
+Asclepias tuberosa is tough and long-lived once it is established, but it doesn't like to be transplanted.
 It prefers well-drained soil in full sun.
-Also known as Pleurisy Root.
+Also known as Pleurisy Root and Butterfly Milkweed.
 Deer resistant.
 Hardy in zones 4-10.

 Sowing Asclepias tuberosa Seeds: